sjentsch/lsjDocs/Ch13/Ch13_ANOVA_02.rst

 |SS_w| to each other.
 If the between-group variation
 |SS_b| is large relative to the within-group variation
 |SS_w| then we have reason to suspect that the population
-means for the different groups aren’t identical to each other.
-In order to convert this into a workable hypothesis test, there’s a little bit of “fiddling around” needed.
-What I’ll do is first show you *what* we do to calculate our test statistic, the **F-ratio**, and then try to give you a feel for *why* we do it this way.
+means for the different groups are not identical to each other.
+In order to convert this into a workable hypothesis test, there is a little bit of “fiddling around” needed.
+What I will do is first show you *what* we do to calculate our test statistic, the **F-ratio**, and then try to give you a feel for *why* we do it this way.